Ghantakarna Chaturdasi Festival of Nepal

 ‘Aaju Jaya,’ the one who impersonates Ghantakarna by smearing himself with paint, is served beaten rice with curd under the puppet.

 ‘Aaju Jaya’ is then made to wander the streets with a burning torch made out of the husk and begging for alms.
 The man goes around the effigy three times.
 Finally, everyone volunteers to drag Ghantakarna to a nearby river.

 However, during the process, ‘Aaju’ escapes from the way.

 Even though no recorded history is available of when this festival started, it is believed that it began during the Lichhavi period during the reign of the Gopala Bansha (the cowherds).
 Once again, there are several versions of this festival.

 A slightly different version of this folklore is;

 A demon called Ghantakarna, who wore a pair of bells as earrings, terrifies the people and kills them.
 The meaning of his name was Ghanta (bell), Karna (ears)

-When all attempts to kill the demon failed, a smart frog was successful in executing this demon.
-The frog lured the demon into a swamp and trapped him when he was out hunting and managed to kill the demon.
+When all attempts to kill the demon failed, a wise frog was successful in executing this demon.
+The frog lured the demon into a swamp, trapped him while out hunting, and managed to kill the monster.
 It is said that this day of the new moon marks the celebration of the Ghantakarna Festival.
-This is the reason why the Newar community worships the frog on this day.
+This is why the Newar community worships the frog on this day.

-There is also a slight confusion/controversy as to whether Ghantakarna was a demon or a deity.
+There is also a slight confusion/controversy about whether Ghantakarna was a demon or a deity.
 The Hindus worship Ghantakarna as a devotee of Lord Shiva, while the Buddhists consider him a form of Bhairav.